SafeBreach-Labs/Win-DoS/README.md

 A comprehensive framework implementing the "Win-DoS Epidemic" research, which discovered 5 critical vulnerabilities affecting Windows systems through novel attack techniques.

-Created by SafeBreach Labs.
+Created by SafeBreach Labs (Joint work of Or Yair and Shahak Morag).
 For the full technical analysis check out the blog post - .

 ## Overview